ned1313/gha-azure-example/README.md

 At this point your GitHub repository is all set for you to kick off a GitHub Action.
 Actions are triggered by any `push` or `pull_request` event that happens in the repo.
 Pushing an updated version from your local desktop should trigger it.
 The Action will do the following:

-* Push on non-main branch
+* Push on non-main branch (push.yml)
   * Pull the repo to the runner
   * Install Terraform
   * Initialize Terraform with remote state
   * Check formatting with `terraform fmt`
   * Check syntax with `terraform validate`

-* Pull Requests
+* Pull Requests (pr.yml)
-  * Check formatting and syntax again
   * Generate a plan of the changes with `terraform plan`
-  * Perform static code analysis with Checkov
-  * Add the results of the plan and code anlysis to the pull request as a comment
+  * Add the results of the plan to the pull request as a comment

-* Push on main branch (AKA a merge)
+* Push on main branch (merge_main.yml)
   * Run a Terraform apply with `-auto-approve` to update the target environment

 Feel free to mess around with the different events to manipulate the environment.

 ## Cleanup

 When you're done with this experiment, you've got two things to cleanup.
-The environment deployed by GitHub Actions and the supporting environment deployed from `remote_setup`.
-Start by either removing the GitHubs actions `terraform.yml` file or deleting the repository.
-Then delete the resource group  for the Web App using the Azure CLI or Portal.
+The environment deployed by GitHub Actions and the supporting environment deployed from `setup`.
+Start by either removing the GitHubs actions files or deleting the repository.
+Then delete the resource group for the Vnet using the Azure CLI or Portal.

-From the `remote_setup` directory run `terraform destroy` to delete all supporting resources.
+From the `setup` directory run `terraform destroy` to delete all supporting resources.

 And that's it!
 You've cleaned up.